English (ENG)

 Further instruction and guidance in the preparation of scenarios for students.

-Prerequisites: ENG 317 with minimum grade of D.
+Prerequisites: ENG 120 with a minimum grade of D.

 ENG 324 Writing of Fiction (3 credits)